The Complete Guide to Choosing and Using a Password Manager Safely

 2. Zero-Knowledge Architecture

-The provider cannot read your stored data.
+The service provider cannot view or access your passwords.

 3. Password Generator

-Automatically creates complex passwords.
+Automatically creates complex and secure passwords.

-4. Cross-Device Sync
+4. Cross-Device Synchronization

-Works across phone, tablet, and computer.
+Access your passwords on phone, tablet, and computer.

 5. Two-Factor Authentication Support